This post may contain affiliate links. Please see our disclosure policy.

 Corn and Tomato Salsa – From the All New Ball Book, it’s actually titled corn and cherry tomato salsa, but you can make it with any tomatoes.

-Southwestern Corn and Tomato Salsa – From the Joy of Pickling, and its’ actually called “Corn and Tomato Relish,” but when I made it, it just screams salsa.
+Southwestern Corn and Tomato Salsa – From the Joy of Pickling, and it’s actually called “Corn and Tomato Relish,” but when I made it, it just screams salsa.
 There’s a fine line between a relish and a salsa; both have a lot of the same ingredients, and the main difference is that a relish tends to have more vinegar.
 In this case, that works, because it makes the corn safe for water bath canning.

 Green Tomato & Tomatillo Salsa Canning Recipes